See Customs-approved traders

 De minimis level

-The de minimis level is the minimum amount of GST collected on imported goods.
+The de minimis value is a threshold for collecting GST on the value of imported goods.
 It is £135 and applies to goods imported by private individuals, not businesses.

-The cost of packaging, freighting and insurance is deemed to be part of the value.
+The cost of packaging, freighting and insurance is deemed to be part of the value of the imported goods.

 If a consignment is made up of several items and the collective value is above the de minimis limit, GST and duties are levied as though the consignment are one item.